Text References

 Notes

-• Talmud references use a special daf syntax, which allows a number plus either 'a' or 'b' (for example: Shabbat 31a or Pesachim 22b).
+• Talmud references use a special daf syntax, which allows for the presence of both a number and either 'a' or 'b' (e.g., Shabbat 31a or Pesachim 22b).

-• Commentary text names inherit the structure (depth and section names) of their base text and add an additional level called 'Comment'.
-Thus Ramban on Genesis 4:5:2 refers to Ramban's second comment on the fifth verse of Genesis Chapter 4.
+• Commentary text names inherit the structure (i.e., the depth and section names) of their base text and add an additional level called 'Comment'.
+For example, the ref Ramban on Genesis 4:5:2 refers to Ramban's second comment on the fifth verse of chapter four of the book of Genesis.

 • Within a sections string, . , : are all interchangeable.

-• The range separator - should appear 0 or 1 times and should never appear in the title string.
+• The range separator ( "-" ) should appear either 0 or 1 times, and should never appear in the title string.

-• Spaces may be replaced with _ for better display in URLs, but not by - for the reason above.
+• Spaces may be replaced with _ for better display in URLs, but not by "-" because a hyphen represents a range separator.

 Classes of References Not Yet Supported

-• References by Perek Name (i.e. Keitzad Mevarchim)
+• References by chapter Name (i.e., Keitzad Mevarchim)

 • References in the discursive flow of the text